Captain8771/easy-among-us-depot-downloader/README.md

 ## Among Us Depot Downloader
 this script uses [Depot Downloader](https://github.com/SteamRE/DepotDownloader) to download older files of steam among us due to mod compatibility.

+if it freezes and you have 2fa on try entering your 2fa code and pressing enter

 This is __ONLY__ tested with python 3.9.

 ## Usage